 until arms are straight.
 At bottom just before backswing, immediately

-- Alternative method involve hanging from bar with wrists in
+- Alternative method involves hanging from bar with wrists

 from certain languages as Power Straight or Up On One.

 - As strength, power, and technique are being developed, use